ropeifon/titanic-classification/README.md

-# titanic-logistic-regression
+# titanic-classification
-A logistic regression project using the titanic dataset.
+My first classification model using the Titanic dataset.